 Things to do for Culture Connoisseur

-35. See the Blending of Native and Russian Culture
+40. See the Blending of Native and Russian Culture

 Up for a walk?
 Since you drove all the way out to Eklutna, add on a small hike to Thunderbird Falls for rainforest-like nature and a powerful waterfall.

-36. Wear Qiviut from a Native Co-Op
+41. Wear Qiviut from a Native Co-Op

 The 4th Avenue Market Place downtown also hosts 3x weekly shows of traditional Native dance during the summer months.

-Things to do for Art Aficionados
+Things to Do for Art Aficionados

-39. Attend the Theater
+44. Attend the Theater

-40. Buy Local Art to Take Home
+45. Buy Local Art to Take Home

-41. Check out the Street Art
+46. Check out the Street Art

 Anchorage has a lot of fun street art.
-You really can’t miss the colorful murals spread across 4th and 5th Avenue.
-The alleyways between B & F are known locally as Ziggy’s alley as one artist covers the walls with images of Alaska.
+You can’t miss the colorful murals across 4th and 5th Avenue.
+The alleyways between B & F are known locally as Ziggy’s Alley, as one artist covers the walls with images of Alaska.

-42. Appreciate 1% for art
+47. Appreciate 1% for art

-43. Attend a First Friday
+48. Attend a First Friday

-Every first Friday of the month Anchorage’s art community comes together to feature local artists alongside live music, drink specials, and more!
+Every first Friday of the month, Anchorage’s art community comes together to feature local artists alongside live music, drink specials, and more!
 Dozens of bars, restaurants, and art galleries host events, so turn it into an art crawl.
-If you happen to be in Anchorage on a first Friday, then find all the best events on Facebook.
+If you happen to be in Anchorage on a first Friday, find all the best events on Facebook.

-44. Support Anchorage’s Local Theater Scene
+49. Support Anchorage’s Local Theater Scene

-The Best Things to do for History Buffs
+The Best Things to Do for History Buffs

 I’ve already suggested a few ways to explore Native history and culture, so this primarily focuses on ways to learn about more recent history since colonization.

-45. Stay at the Historic Anchorage Hotel
+50. Stay at the Historic Anchorage Hotel

-With roots dating back to 1936, the Historic Anchorage Hotel is an old-fashioned, but charming option for downtown accommodation in Anchorage.
+With roots dating back to 1936, the Historic Anchorage Hotel is an old-fashioned but charming option for downtown accommodation in Anchorage.
 The location of the building was once the central hub and one of the few places you could get a sit-down meal in Anchorage’s early days as a city.
 The hotel itself is said to be haunted, but that adds to the charm.

-46. Learn About the Earthquake
+51. Learn About the Earthquake

 52. WWII History in Anchorage

-Off base, there is the 11th Air Force Monument located on DeBarr and Lake Otis on the south side of Merrill Field airstrip.
+Off base, the 11th Air Force Monument is located on DeBarr and Lake Otis on the south side of Merrill Field airstrip.
 The Alaska Veterans Museum also includes the military history of Alaska.
 The Aviation History Museum hangers have a lot of veteran volunteers who would love to share the military history of Alaska with you while exploring some of AK’s Aviation History.

-48. See 4th Avenue Theater
+53. See 4th Avenue Theater

-The 4th Avenue theater is an iconic piece of history in Alaska.
+The 4th Avenue Theater is an iconic piece of history in Alaska.
 The architecture is a classic 1940s with a bold neon sign.
 Unfortunately, it has been closed and sold to a foreign business with plans to destroy it.
 Anchorage locals are trying to save the theater, but our efforts may be in vain.
 The outside is worth seeing while you can.

-49. Take a Ghost Tour of Anchorage
+54. Take a Ghost Tour of Anchorage

-50. Visit the Oscar Anderson House
+55. Visit the Oscar Anderson House

-Geeky Things to do in Anchorage
+Geeky Things to Do in Anchorage

 Anchorage has plenty of great options for my fellow science lovers and geeks.